plumpmonkey/SnortFastDeploymentScript/README.md

 ## Use the installer

 ```
-sudo chmod +x SFDS
 sudo ./SFDS
 ```

-# Check install and use the Snort Software
+## Check install and use the Snort Software

 After the install you will see :
 ```